Torsional Regularization of Self-Energy and Bare Mass of Electron

-where $S^k_{\phantom{k}ij}$ is the torsion tensor \cite{toreg}.
 For the Dirac fields, the spin tensor and thus the torsion tensor are completely antisymmetric \cite{EC}.
-In a coordinate frame, in which the torsion pseudovector has only the temporal component $S^0=-Q/(2\hbar)$, this commutation relation becomes
+In a coordinate frame, in which the pseudovector dual to the torsion tensor has only the temporal component $S^0=-Q/(2\hbar)$, this commutation relation becomes

+Following the analysis in \cite{dim}, the scalar $Q$ is a function of the momentum ${\bf p}$.
+To maintain covariance, $Q$ must be a function of the covariant magnitude $p$ of the four-momentum, which is given by $p^2=(p^0)^2-{\bf p}^2$, where $p^0$ is the energy.